Joseph Holt: Buchanan administration

 Following Mary's death, Holt remarried, to Margaret Wickliffe.
 In 1857, Holt was appointed Commissioner of Patents by President Buchanan and moved to Washington D.C.
 He served until 1859 when Buchanan appointed him Postmaster General.
 The Buchanan administration was shaken in December 1860 and January 1861, when the Confederacy was formed and many cabinet members resigned, but Holt was both against slavery and strongly for the Union.
 Supported by his close ally Attorney General Edwin M. Stanton, he was appointed Secretary of War upon the resignation of John B. Floyd of Virginia, who joined the Confederacy.
 Stanton and Holt convinced President Buchanan he had to speak out against secession as an illegal act.
-Buchanan did so, but he also thought he had no power whatever to stop the secession.
+Buchanan did so, but he also thought he had no power whatsoever to stop the secession.
 When Lincoln took office, Holt returned to Kentucky and worked successfully to keep the state out of the Confederacy.
-Kentucky was virtually neutral until Confederate units invaded in 1862, and the Unionist element took control.
+Kentucky was virtually neutral until Confederate units invaded in September 1861, and the Unionist element took control.

 Judge Advocate General

 Holt joined the Army as a colonel in 1862 and was appointed by President Abraham Lincoln to be the Judge Advocate General of the Union Army.
 As Judge Advocate General of the Army, Holt oversaw the expansion of military law to include the military prosecutions of citizens who were not in the military service.
 He crafted the argument to the Supreme Court in Ex Parte Vallandigham, By the time he joined the Army, he believed that the only means to prevent treason from occurring again was to ensure that slavery was abolished for all time, and eventually equal treatment under the law enforced in the South.

 In 1864, he was promoted to brigadier general.
 He was the first Judge Advocate General to hold a general's rank.
 He personally prosecuted the court-martial against Major General Fitz John Porter for crimes of disobedience of a lawful order and misbehavior in front of the enemy.
 Lincoln also offered Holt the position of Secretary of the Interior that same year and Attorney General later in 1864, but Holt declined both offices.

-He was one of the many politicians considered for the Republican Vice Presidential nomination in 1864.
+He was one of the many politicians considered for the Republican vice presidential nomination in 1864.
 It went to Andrew Johnson, and Lincoln was re-elected.

 According to University of New Mexico, School of Law Professor Joshua E. Kastenberg, Holt engaged in political activities that were important for the Union's war efforts, but would not be constitutionally permissible today.
 For instance, Holt crafted legislation that stripped Union Army deserters of their citizenship.
 The Supreme Court overturned this legislation in Tropp v.
 Dulles in 1958.
 Holt's reasoning for this law was that Copperheads and other pro-slavery southern sympathizers encouraged desertions.
 Holt also used the Army's power to suppress newspapers as well as oversee the arrest and trial of Congressman Benjamin Gwinn Harris of Maryland who "uttered treasonous statements" in the House of Representatives.